MattDierick/RTD-AzureAD-APM/source/class1/module2/module2.rst

       :align: center
       :scale: 50%

-.. warning :: It is important to note here, this application is not tied to APM.
-APM only publish and protect on-prems apps.
+.. warning :: It is important to note this application is **not tied** to APM.
+APM only publishes and protects on-prems apps.
 All other cloud and SaaS apps are directly connected to Azure AD.